 Group Rates - To be determined by Fish, Wildlife & Parks staff with approval from the Tribal Administration

 Dry Camping Daily Fees

 Most campsites are non-electrical, dry camping, and require a Daily General Camping Permit.
 Dry camping fees are charged per camp vehicle, not by campsite.
-Campsite fees can be purchased at any of our vendors or paid when you arrive, at ACE Hardware, see below for more information
+Campsite fees can be purchased online.
+Please call Fish & Game for more information.

 Power Camping Daily Fees